Coffeedragon96/coffeedragon96/README.md

 ## About Me

-I'm a skilled Golang developer with a strong background in cybersecurity and Machine Learning.
+Skilled Golang developer with a strong background in cybersecurity and Machine Learning.
 With a passion for coding and a knack for problem-solving, I strive to create efficient, secure, and scalable solutions that deliver exceptional results.
 My experience as a professor has honed my ability to communicate complex ideas effectively, making me a valuable asset in any team environment. 💻🔒🤖

 ## Key Skills